When Your Buyer Requests Home Inspection Repairs

 Don’t be penny-wise and pound-foolish, though.
 It is probably not prudent to kill a deal over a few hundred dollars worth of repairs unless it is a strong seller’s market.

-While you do not want a home buyer to take advantage of a situation, there is always some hesitation from buyers with a house that has come back on the market due to home inspection issues.
+While you do not want a home buyer to take advantage of a situation, there is always some hesitation when a house has come back on the market due to home inspection issues.

 Consider What Happens If Your Sale Falls Through Over Home Inspection Issues